Find free Los Angeles County public records through official agencies in mere minutes.

 If the LAPD has previously arrested you, you can get a copy of your criminal record for $25 by mail or in person, but these will only include your LAPD arrests–not criminal history details from any other agency.

-How To Utilize State Resources To Obtain California Criminal Records
+How To Use State Resources To Obtain California Criminal Records

 On top of the local custodians mentioned above, searchers may be curious as to whether they can look up someone’s criminal record at the state level.